GratitudeToken/SHIELD/README.md

 Every time a user posts an issue or a proposal, the first thing we do is to check with FS module if the a file named exactly as the username posting exists, if it does, we add to it, if it doesn't we create it.

-We check on page reload if the issues/proposals of each user is older than 1 month, if any of them are older than 1 month we set the active key to false.
+We check on page reload if the issues/proposals of each user is older than 1 month, if any of them are older than 1 month we set the status key to one of 3 parameters: _active, passed, cancelled_.

 The json file data structure looks like this: